PAINTING THE PORTRAIT

-Ms. Ingraham’s portrait commissions are found in private collections internationally.
-As a result of her varied experiences painting commissions, she suggests reviewing the following information when considering an Ingraham Portrait™.
+Ms. Ingraham’s portrait commissions are found internationally in private collections .
+As a result of her varied experiences painting commissions, she suggests reviewing the following information when considering an Ingraham Portrait.

 An initial meeting with Ms. Ingraham is arranged to determine the size of the painting and its eventual location.
 The view of the subject is chosen; whether a head and shoulders, three-quarter or full figure.
 Other considerations include the background environment and whether the painting will be formal or casual.

-The first sitting involves choosing various garments and considering various environments within which the sitter may be painted.
-The artist may take refereence photographs and sketch during this meeting.
+The first sitting involves choosing the desired garment and considering various environments within which the sitter may be painted.
+The artist may take reference photographs and sketch during this meeting.